-Looking back on it now, I realize that whatever force drew me toward Jonnie was amplified by my perception that we shared certain similarities, which in turn exacerbated our differences.
+Looking back on it now, I realize that whatever force drew me toward Jonnie was amplified by my perception that we shared certain similarities, which only exacerbated our differences.
 Like me, Jonnie was a small guy, short and slight of build.
 Unlike me, he didn’t seem to be deeply conflicted about this.
 He was a darling of the philosophy department, while I was an aspiring writer who posted bad poetry in our school’s online forums.
-We were both guitarists, though he could actually play well, as opposed to strumming the same four chords over slightly different melodies, which is what I did.
+We were both guitarists, though he could actually play well, as opposed to strumming the same four chords over slightly different melodies.
 He seemed comfortable in his own skin, whereas I was still struggling to come into my own.

 If my observations sound dipped in envy, that’s because they were, but not the consuming, bile-soaked type.
-Jonnie didn’t give off the aroma of disdain, at least not when I was around.
+Jonnie didn’t give off the aroma of disdain.
 Despite the airs that some people in his orbit put on, he never made me feel unworthy or unwelcome.
 I was self-conscious in his presence not because of anything he did, but because of the strength of my desire for his approval.
 I did not resent him.
 I wanted to be him.

 + + +